Have you listened to the new Fun Kids series celebrating the Windrush Generation, The Windrush Story?

 The series looks into the courageous immigrants from the Caribbean who came to Britain to help rebuild after the second world war.

-You can learn more about The Windrush in our series below, including what happened after the war and about Caribbean culture such as food.
+You can learn more about The Windrush in our series below.